 - If English is a secondary language, a minimum score of 94 on the Test of English as a Foreign Language (TOEFL) within the last 2 years

 Candidates who satisfactorily meet these criteria will be invited for an interview.
-The application deadline is April 1st for the class beginning the following August.
-Candidates will be notified of admission status by June 1st.
+Applications will open October 1st in the NursingCAS portal.
+The application deadline is May 20th for the class beginning the following August.
+Candidates will be notified of admission status by May 31st.
 For more information regarding the Graduate Programs, please visit the General Graduate Studies website.

 Checklist for Applicants

 - Follow directions in NursingCAS to submit OFFICIAL transcripts from all universities and colleges attended, both graduate and undergraduate.